SaaS Sales Intelligence vs CRE Prospecting · Different Jobs

 • Small import/export operators

-When to use which — concrete scenarios
+When to use which, concrete scenarios

 "I'm building a tenant-rep practice and want to target Fortune 500 tenants moving into AU"

 Apollo.Large corporate prospecting with public signals (recent hiring, new office mentions, executive moves) is exactly Apollo's sweet spot.
+I would not try to use SCAYLED for that.

-"I've got a listing in Rocklea — find me every operator within 200 m today"
+"I've got a listing in Rocklea, find me every operator within 200 m today"

 "I want to run an account-based marketing campaign to 500 target CRE occupiers"

 Both.
 SCAYLED identifies the radius-matched operators per listing; Apollo handles the sequencing across the combined list.
 CSV export bridges them.
+Several brokers I work with run exactly this stack.

 "I'm selling SaaS to logistics companies and need the full TAM list"